hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 **One very important point  is that stopping the Azure Function Instance when migration is still going on might lead to lost changefeed batches.
 Therefore as a rule of thumb, don't stop the Azure Function Instance once you have deployed the migration app in Azure Function Instance.
 There is no point in stopping it if you plan to restart again anyways since you only get charged based on the execution duration.**

+## Monitoring the Progress of Migration

+The repository contains a console app project that can be used to monitor the progress of migration.
+The application displays several metrics such as the average documents write per second, current number of documents in the Monitored and Target Containers, ETA, and etc. To consume it, head to the AppSettings.json file within the project and fill out all the migration settings like you did when you configured the
+Azure Function Instance.
+Once that is done, you can run the application.

 ------------------------------------------
 ## Contributing & feedback